IBM/example-health-analytics/README.md

 1. Start the application by running `docker-compose up --build` in this repo's root directory.
 2. Once the containers are created and the application is running, use the Open API Doc (Swagger) at `http://localhost:3000` and [API.md](data-service/API.md) for instructions on how to use the APIs.
 3. Use the provided `generate/generate.sh` script to generate and populate data.
 Read [README.md](generate/README.md) for instructions on how to use the script.
 For information on the data lake and data service, read the data service [README.md](data-service/README.md).
-4. Once the data has been populated in the data lake, use `http://localhost:4000` to access the Summit Health Analytics UI.
+4. Once the data has been populated in the data lake, use `http://localhost:4000` to access the Example Health Analytics UI.
 For information on the analytics data and UI, read the web [README.md](web/README.md).

 ## 5. Deploy to IBM Cloud